Conditional regression for the Nonlinear Single-Variable Model: An estimator for the Nonlinear Single-Variable Model

-\end{theorem} The better rate $\calO((n^{-2}\log^3n)^{(s\wedge 1)} )$ is a consequence of having zero observational noise. \citet{BAUER201793} proves that, in the case of the $L^\infty$-norm, the min-max rate of nonparametric regression for functions in $\calC^s(\bbR^d)$ with noiseless observations is $(\log n / n)^{s/d}$.
-The rate on the mean squared error in Theorem \ref{Thm: noiselessNLSIM} agrees with this when $s\leq 1$ and $d=1$, as if $\gamma$ (and therefore $\Pi_\gamma$) were known.
+where $\Omega_0 :=\{ x\in \Omega_\gamma : \rho_t(\Pi_\gamma x) > c_\rho \}$ and $\rho_t$ is the density function of the push-forward of $\rho_X$ under the map $\Pi_\gamma$.
+In particular, if $\rho_t$ is lower-bounded, the estimation error is bounded by $\tilde{O}(n^{-2})$. \end{theorem}} The better rate $\calO((n^{-2}\log^3n)^{(s\wedge 1)} )$ is a consequence of having zero observational noise. \citet{BAUER201793} proves that, in the case of the $L^\infty$-norm, the min-max rate of nonparametric regression for functions in $\calC^s(\bbR^d)$ with noiseless observations is $(\log n / n)^{s/d}$.
+The rate on the mean squared error in Theorem \ref{Thm: noiselessNLSIM} is consistent with this rate in $L^\infty$ when $s\leq 1$ and $d=1$, as if $\gamma$ (and therefore $\Pi_\gamma$) were known.
 Our rate is suboptimal for $s>1$, as we only perform a first-order approximation of the underlying curve and do not estimate higher-order parameters such as the curvature.
 Our estimator avoids the curse of dimensionality by exploiting the compositional structure of $F$, even if the inner function is (unknown and) nonlinear (unlike in the single- and multi-index model) and not particularly smooth (and its regularity does not scale with the ambient dimension).
 A key difference between Theorem \ref{Thm: NLSIM} and Theorem \ref{Thm: noiselessNLSIM} is that there is no curve approximation error in the latter: noiseless observations allow us to perform an unlimited amount of partitioning, obtaining ``thin'' slices, provided that enough samples are available (in order to control the variance of the objects we estimate in each slice).